cleaner-bot/website/mkdocs/legal/impressum.md

 if you wish to contact us for questions about this policy, you have the following options:

-- email us at cleaner+impressum@leodev.xyz.
+- email us at impressum@cleanerbot.xyz.
 - join our [Discord server](/discord) and contact staff.